jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 **If using any ag-Grid Enterprise modules, please make sure you have a valid ag-Grid licence**

+### Plugins
+to do...

+### Plugins
+to do...

 ### Props

 #### Mandatory:

 - **gridOptions**: The standard ag-Grid *GridOptions* object used for building column schema and setting key grid properties.

-**note: Unlike in the 'vanilla' version, you do not need to set the `modules` property of *GridOptions* as you will provide through the Modules prop**
+note: Unlike in the 'vanilla' version, you do not need to set the `modules` property of *GridOptions* as you will provide through the Modules prop

 - **adaptableOptions**: The *AdaptableOptions* object that contains all the settings and options required for managing AdapTable.
 See [Developer Documentation](https://api.adaptableblotter.com/interfaces/_adaptableoptions_adaptableoptions_.adaptableoptions) for more details.

-**note: Do not need set the `vendorGrid` property of *AdaptableOptions* as this has been provided in the *AdaptableOptions* prop.
+note: Do not need set the `vendorGrid` property of *AdaptableOptions* as this has been provided in the *AdaptableOptions* prop.

 #### Optional